 The company’s auditor makes his report to the Board as a whole.

 The company does not have a Nomination Committee (Section III, item 2.1, of the Code), a Remuneration Committee (Section III, item 9.1, of the Code) or an Audit Committee (Section III, item 7.2, of the Code).
 NIBE does not comply with the Code in respect of nominations because of the clear ownership structure with two principal shareholder constellations, which together control 66% of the company’s votes, and which also enjoy mutually cordial relations.
-The Board of Directors is not too large to carry out the audit and remuneration tasks in a manner consistent with the Swedish Companies Act and the Code.
+The Board of Directors is not too large to carry out the tasks of the audit and remuneration committees and possesses the necessary expertise, which is consistent with the Swedish Companies Act and the Code.
 The CEO (who is also a Board member) does not participate in the Board’s work on the tasks that are otherwise performed by a remuneration committee.